maria-antoniak/fight-harassment-in-research/README.md

 ### Skip the training sessions

 - In general, workplace sexual harassment trainings don’t work and can actually increase sexual harassment rates.
 We recommend either providing trainings about available resources for victims or skipping trainings altogether.
+    -  [The promise and peril of sexual harassment programs](https://www.pnas.org/doi/abs/10.1073/pnas.1818477116) by Frank Dobbin and Alexandra Kalev

 - Consider the negative effects of trainings on imposter syndrome, teaching people with marginalized gender identities to talk or act like men, implicit bias, etc.
     - [How Diversity Training Hurts Diversity](https://medium.com/tech-diversity-files/how-diversity-branding-hurts-diversity-fb29dd705481) by Rachel Thomas